Ad banners are a horrible way to monetize your blog. In 2020, less than 0.1% of viewers clicked on an ad banner, and that statistic only worsens.

 - “Detailed Dave” — Will read everything you write and then read it again just to make sure

-You want to satisfy both types of visitors, but their needs are very much different.
+You want to satisfy both types of visitors, but their needs differ.
 On the web, most people skim content.
 So you want your review template to be easy to read and set up so the visitor can quickly gather the information they’re looking for.

 There are many “Summary Susans” who just want quick answers to their problems.
 “Don’t make me think; just tell me the answer” is their thought process.
-You want to make sure you create a clear path to help them determine if the reviewed product is right for them.
-If the product you are reviewing isn’t right for them, you need to direct them to the alternatives.
+You want to ensure you create a clear path to help them determine if the reviewed product is right for them.
+If the product you are reviewing isn’t right for them, you must direct them to the alternatives.

-The second type of visitor (“Detailed Dave”) wants to make sure they are making the right decision.
+The second type of visitor (“Detailed Dave”) wants to be sure they are making the right decision.
 The purchase may be a huge financial commitment for them, or it may have other social implications.
-Their job could be on the line, or a spouse could criticize the purchase for years to come.
+Their job could be on the line, or a spouse could criticize the purchase for years.

 The reader of your review wants to assure themselves they are making the right decision before they buy.
-Your review is the last step before they make the plunge.
+Your review is the last step before they take the plunge.

 This is one of the reasons why a good review format is so critical.